 Harvesting bamboo shoots is easy, fun, and rewarding.
 Keep reading to learn all about when and how to harvest bamboo shoots, how to prepare and store them, and how to incorporate them in your cooking!

-When can you harvest bamboo shoots?
+When to harvest bamboo shoots

 The start of the bamboo shoot harvest season depends on your climate and the species of bamboo you have in your garden.
 On average, bamboo plants take about 3 years to become established and grow enough shoots to support a harvest.